FelixWeichselgartner/Adafruit_PowerBoost_SaveShutdown/README.md

 # Save Shutdown for Adafruit Power Boost 1000c

-This project is a save shutdown for Adafruit Power Boost 1000c.
-You can use this circuit to have a delay in the power-off, after the user switched the device off.
-This can be usefull to detect that and execute a shutdown on e.g. your Raspberry Pi.
-The time depends on the RC-time-constant (current values 1MOhm, 22uF -> about 25s).
-You can try other values with the spice simulation in `simualtion/`, depending on your needs.
-Even though im an electrical engineer im not a master in circuit design, which means that there might be a better way to do this (potentially with less electrical components).
+This project is a save shutdown for the Adafruit Power Boost 1000c.
+You can use this circuit to delay the power-off, after the user switched the device off.
+You can detect that and execute a shutdown on e.g. your Raspberry Pi.
+The available time depends on the RC-time-constant (current values 1MOhm, 22uF -> 1MOhm * 22uF = 22s).
+You can try other values with the (lt-)spice simulation in `simualtion/`, depending on your needs.
+Even though I'm an electrical engineer im not a master in circuit design, which means that there might be a better way to do this (potentially with less electrical components).
 If you have any suggestions create a pull request or open an issue.

 ## Usage